-Network- and Information-Technology-related topics covered in the CS669 Professional Seminar course include "Fine Living in Virtual Reality," "Ambient Intelligence," "Human-Centered Systems," "How to Think About Trends," "How Biology Became an Information System," "Automated Music Composer," "Life After Internet," "Environments Become Smart," "Somatics in Cyberspace," and others [39].
+Network- and Information-Technology-related topics covered in the CS699 Professional Seminar course include "Fine Living in Virtual Reality," "Ambient Intelligence," "Human-Centered Systems," "How to Think About Trends," "How Biology Became an Information System," "Automated Music Composer," "Life After Internet," "Environments Become Smart," "Somatics in Cyberspace," and others [39].

-My lecture materials, homework-, computer-lab-, and project assignments, presentations, and publications combine research from various disciplines.
-For example, in the CS553/CS445E Introduction to Networking Technologies and CS575/CS445A Advanced Local Area Networks classes, we study selected topics in the Mathematical Theory of Numbers, Theory of Graphs, Physics of Electromagnetic Fields, Optical Physics, Theory of Algorithms, Mathematical Statistics, Mechanics, Management, Marketing, Encryption, and Psychology.
-I discuss with my students the ways of secure sharing the network resources, issues of confidentiality, medical and personal information security on the Internet, and protection from electronic spam.
+The instructor's lecture materials, homework-, computer-lab-, and project assignments, presentations and publications combine research from various disciplines.
+For example, in the CS553 Introduction to Networking Technologies and CS575 Advanced Local Area Networks classes, we study selected topics from the Mathematical Theory of Numbers, Theory of Graphs, Physics of Electromagnetic Fields, Optical Physics, Theory of Algorithms, Mathematical Statistics, Mechanics, Management, Marketing, Encryption, and Psychology.
+The instructor discusses with students the secure ways of sharing the network resources, issues of confidentiality, medical and personal information security on the Internet, and protection from electronic spam.